stellar/stellar-core/docs/learn/admin.md

 will still need to configure a `get` command to access that network's history archives.

+If you configure a history archive to **put** to, then you must run:

+`$ stellar-core --newhist <historyarchive>`

+to initialize that archive before you start.

 # Recipes

 ## Joining an existing network